TeMeta/define-json/docs/slots/resources.md

 # Slot: resources

-_References to documents that describe this version of the metadata._
+_References to resources and documents that describe this version of the metadata._